 Dandelion Root Tea - Wild Harvested Dandelion Herbal Tea

 Steep as Medicinal Dandelion Tea & Dandelion Coffee.
 Make a Dandelion Body Cleanse, Dandelion Tincture or Dandelion Salve.
 Can be used for Dandelion soap or a fine Dandelion Liqueur.
-A number of Vegan Recipes call for Dandelion Root as an all natural, safe alternative to store purchased ingredients.
+A number of Vegan Recipes call for organic Dandelion Root as an all natural, safe alternative to store purchased ingredients.

 The use of Dandelion Root by Arabian Physicians dates back at least to the Tenth Century.
 Containing a number of pharmacologically active compounds, Dandelion was prized for its many herbal actions and is still harvested commercially in some countries.
 The Root contains numerous Vitamins, Minerals and Phytonutrients.
 The sesquiterpene lactones found in both leaves and root have demonstrated diuretic effects.